-Project management B3 Detail how your organisation will manage the project.
+Project management В3 Detail how your organisation will manage the project.
 (If you intend to use sub-contractors please indicate here the anticipated roles of the sub-contractors and indicate how these sub-contractors will be managed.)
 Outline the management and reporting process for the project within your organisation and across any partnerships.
 Please outline the personnel involved in managing your project.
 If relevant, attach a summary CV of the relevant skills and experience of staff you anticipate being involved in this project.
 If you are planning to involve sub-contractors and their details are known, please append their details and list their relevant experience.
 Organisational capacity Describe the capacity of your organisation to implement the project successfully.
 B3.1 Include points such as a brief financial status, an outline of your organisational structure that will support the project and outline any partnership(s) that will support the delivery of your project.
 Explain the capacity of your organisation to undertake the financial and time commitments that the project will entail.
 Whereas the previous question, B3, requests information relating to how the project will be managed, this question seeks to understand the supporting infrastructure around that management.
 This will assist the TRP in assessing the resilience of your organisation in the face of unexpected events, cost overruns (no additional funding will be available from this grant program for your project) and staff turn-over.
 A successful project will require the project manager to have access to a range of skills including, for example, marketing, an understanding of recycled organics, and an understanding of one or more market sectors for recycled organics.
 Product quality B3.2 How will you ensure that recycled organics used or specified in your project are of suitable quality and are fit-for-purpose?
-How will you ensure that these products satisfy the EPA's Resource Recovery Exemptions and Resource Recovery Orders?
-The development of markets is dependent on producing and promoting products that are fit-for-purpose and which are produced in accordance with Resource Recovery Orders and applied in accordance with Resource Recovery Exemptions.
+How will you ensure that these products satisfy the EPA's Resource Recovery Exemptions and Resource Recovery Orders? www.epa.nsw.gov.au/wasteregulation/recovery-exemptions.htm The development of markets is dependent on producing and promoting products that are fit-for-purpose and which are produced in accordance with Resource Recovery Orders and applied in accordance with Resource Recovery Exemptions.
 All projects are also expected to use, where relevant, AS4454 certified products.
+If you are involved in developing a specification or standard, please indicate how this will contribute to the development of products that meet quality requirements of your target market.